nilamm/hate-speech-classifier/README.md

 ### Dataset

-The datasets is a collection of tweets labeled as offensive language and hate speech by CrowdFlower users.
+The dataset is a collection of tweets labeled as offensive language and hate speech by CrowdFlower users.

 https://github.com/t-davidson/hate-speech-and-offensive-language